 University of La Verne is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 Based in Pittsburgh, Pennsylvania, Point Park University offers a wide selection of online undergraduate, graduate, and certificate programs.
 The school’s online bachelor of science in public administration offers concentrations in EMS administration and fire service, preparing students to compete for public policy jobs relating to emergency and fire services.
 Students typically earn their bachelor of science in two–four years, depending on the number of transfer credits and their per–semester course load.

 Overall, the degree requires 120 credit hours of coursework, 15 of which come from major courses and 21 of which come from concentration courses.
 Required major coursework includes principles of management, public budgeting and finance, and policy and decision analysis.
 Students in the EMS concentration explore topics like EMS community risk reduction and legal, political, and regulatory issues in EMS.
 Students in the fire services concentration take classes about the applications of fire research and fire prevention organization and management.

-Point Park University is regionally accredited by the Middle States Commission on Higher Education.
+Point Park University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 13. Franklin University